dm17ryk/nicels/README.md

   `--report short` summary when scripting.
 - On Windows presets, the link options statically link libgcc/libstdc++/winpthread so the produced `nls.exe` is self-contained.【F:CMakeLists.txt†L109-L149】
-- Theme YAML files under `yaml/` hold light/dark palettes and can be extended to match your terminal.【F:yaml/light_colors.yaml†L1-L200】
+- Theme YAML files under `yaml/` hold light/dark palettes.
+Copy the entries you want to adjust into your per-user directory to change colours, and add new icon or alias rows to extend icon coverage.【F:yaml/light_theme.yaml†L1-L200】

 ## ASCII screenshots
 ### Linux (ANSI colours with inode, owner/group, Git status)